Secure Attachment Style: Understanding The Role Of Childhood Caregiver Influence

 These results are promising for individuals who experience mixed anxious-avoidant tendencies.
 So, if your partner has an anxious-avoidant style, try goal-validating or increasing trust.
 In the study, the researchers considered goal validating when a partner encouraged the other’s personal goals and motivations.
 Meanwhile, increasing trust was measured by whether a partner perceived the other as available and dependable.

-Therapy for insecure attachments
+Therapy for insecure attachment and improved mental health

 If any of the descriptions regarding anxious, avoidant, or disorganized attachment resonate with you, and you have made some connections between events that occurred (or didn’t occur) in childhood and patterns showing up in your intimate relationship today, know that you are not alone.
 The important thing to consider is what to do now that you are armed with this information.

-Many people seek the support of compassionate online therapists to help them in resolving insecure attachment from childhood.
+Many people seek the support of compassionate online therapists to help them in resolving insecure attachments from childhood.
 Whether they were abandoned, abused, or otherwise betrayed by a caregiver, people of all backgrounds have experienced positive outcomes from seeking therapy.
 A therapist can help you determine what kind of attachment style you have and how you might go about changing it.
 If you suspect that you or someone you love is experiencing or has experienced abuse, you can visit the National Domestic Violence Hotline to get help or call 800-799-7233.

 Regain’s accredited therapists can help you and your partner improve your relationship with attachment theory principles.
 One recent study involving 18 people diagnosed with neurotic, stress-related, and somatoform disorders or depressive episodes used an online attachment-based therapy intervention to evaluate its impact on symptoms of depression, low self-esteem, loneliness, and insecure attachment patterns.
 Results were promising in that online psychotherapy resulted in increased self-esteem and reductions in feelings of loneliness, anxiety, and avoidance.